KongSwap/kong/src/prediction_markets_backend/README.md

 # Prediction Markets Backend

-A decentralized prediction markets system built as a canister smart contract for the Internet Computer (IC).
+A decentralized prediction markets system built as a canister smart contract for the Internet Computer (IC) with multi-token support.

 ## Code Review & Architecture